ARDC Nectar Research Cloud

 The Preemptible Instances service lets researchers spin up instances for a chosen preemptible flavor.
 These instances use spare cloud capacity that would otherwise go to waste.
 They can be terminated at any time if the capacity is needed, and are always terminated after 24 hours.

-An example of a team that uses Preemptible Instances on Nectar is the ARC Centre of Excellence for Particle Physics at the Terascale (CoEPP).
+An example of a user of Preemptible Instances on Nectar is the ARC Centre of Excellence for Particle Physics at the Terascale (CoEPP).
 The team participates in experiments at the Large Hadron Collider at CERN in Geneva.
 It often requires periods of very large computation on Nectar, using automated workflows that run many compute jobs, so the Preemptible Instances service is ideal for them.

 Learn more about our Preemptible Instances.